sumn2u/learn-javascript/en/loops/break.md

 ### Example

-- Let use suppose we have an array of number and we have to print the first occurence of a number divisible by 5.
-We can use break here to achieve this:
+- Let's suppose we have an array of numbers and need to print the first occurrence of a number divisible by 5.
+We can use the `break` statement to achieve this:

 ```javascript
 const arr = [4, 7, 9, 11, 45, 23, 15, 87];